johnbachman/pysb/doc/tutorial.rst

 unimolecular rate constants in :math:`s^{-1}`, bimolecular rate constants in :math:`\#molecules^{-1} \times s^{-1}`, compartment volumes in :math:`L`, etc.

-In the following sections we will see how parameters are used to build other model components.
+In the following sections we will see how parameters are used to define other model components.

 Rules